 Also see our Troubleshooting article for common issues and solutions.

-Finally, please do use the Azure SQL Data Warehouse Feedback page to make feature requests.
+Finally, please do use the Azure Synapse Feedback page to make feature requests.
 Adding your requests or up-voting other requests really helps us prioritize features.